Penovsky District

-Penovsky District (Пе́новский райо́н) is an administrative and municipal district (raion), one of the thirty-six in Tver Oblast, Russia.
+Penovsky District (Пеновский район) is an administrative and municipal district (raion), one of the thirty-six in Tver Oblast, Russia.
 It is located in the northwest of the oblast and borders with Ostashkovsky District in the north, Selizharovsky District in the east, Andreapolsky District in the south, and with Maryovsky District of Novgorod Oblast in the west.
 The area of the district is 2385 km2.
 Its administrative center is the urban locality (an urban-type settlement) of Peno.
 Population: 6,864 (2010 Census); The population of Peno accounts for 61.5% of the district's total population.

 Geography

 The area of Penovsky District is shared between the drainage basins of the Neva, the Western Dvina, and the Volga, and thus the divide between the basins of the Atlantic Ocean and the Caspian Sea runs through the district.
 The rivers in the minor areas in the north of the district, including the Maryovka River, drain into the Lovat River, a tributary of Lake Ilmen, in the basin of the Neva.
 The southwestern part of the district belongs to the basin of the Western Dvina, which has its source inside the district, and flows through Lake Okhvat, one of the biggest lakes of the district, before turning south and leaving the district.
 The rest of the area belongs to the drainage basin of the Volga.
 The Volga itself flows through Lake Vselug, Lake Peno, and Lake Volgo, parts of the Upper Volga Reservoir, which are all located in the district.
 The biggest tributaries of the Volga within the district are the Kud River with Lake Vitbino, and the Zhukopa River (both right).